 Studies have shown that a frequency of 1 in 20 women indulges in marijuana use during pregnancy in various parts of the United States.
 Many women are turning to marijuana while pregnant to ease the symptoms that come with pregnancy, however it cannot be considered safe.

 Marijuana during pregnancy comes with many health implications for both mother and baby as weed contains a wide variety of chemicals such as tetrahydrocannabinol (THC), which is extremely potent and could easily find its way into the bloodstream of the pregnant woman and then passed down to her baby.
 This leads to the question, ‘does smoking weed affect pregnancy?’
 This guide provides all the answers to your questions.

-Marijuana Mechanism of Action on Pregnant Woman
+Cannabis Mechanism of Action in Pregnant Women

-So is it okay to smoke weed while pregnant?
+So is it safe to smoke weed while pregnant?
 No, it’s not.
-Weed appears to help with the early morning and evening queasiness; however, the effects of marijuana on fetus remain a major problem, and medical doctors consistently warn against it.
+Weed appears to help with the early morning and evening queasiness; however, the effects of marijuana on the fetus remain a major problem, and medical doctors consistently warn against it.
 American Academy of Pediatrics (AAP) reports have shown that women who used cannabis during pregnancy were more vulnerable to severe vomiting and nausea.